On sumsets involving $k$th powers of finite fields: Proofs of Theorems --

-In order to prove our next result, we need the following result due to Ruzsa \cite[Theorem 5.1]{R}, which is a special case of \cite[Theorem 1.2]{GMR}. \begin{lemma} Let $p$ be an odd prime and let $A,B,C\subseteq\mathbb{F}_p$.
+In order to prove our next result, we need the following result due to Ruzsa \cite[Theorem 5.1]{R}, which was later generalized by Gyarmati, Matolcsi and Ruzsa \cite[Theorem 1.2]{GMR}. \begin{lemma} Let $p$ be an odd prime and let $A,B,C\subseteq\mathbb{F}_p$.
 Then

 \end{lemma}